 For information regarding resubmission of your thesis following the recommendation of revise and resubmit, see the revise and resubmit web pages.

-The RSA team will send your corrected thesis to the internal and/or external examiners as appropriate.
-They will be asked to certify that the corrections have been completed to their satisfaction.
+The RSA team will provide your examiners with a deadline by which they should complete the checking of corrections and they will be asked to certify that the corrections have been completed to their satisfaction.
 RSA will then write to let you know whether the examiners are satisfied with the corrections.

 Find out more